Methodology of the Social Progress Index®

 Usage of clean fuels and technology for cooking

-The proportion of population primarily using clean cooking fuels and technologies for cooking.
+Proportion of population with primary reliance on clean fuels and technologies for cooking (%)

 Source: World Health Organization